-The Backlash Effect of State Coercion: Protest Resilience Under Visible, Costly, and Targeted Repression
+The Backlash Effect of State Coercion: Protest Resilience Under Costly and Targeted Repression

 Author